veeso/tuifeed/README.md

 cargo install --locked tuifeed
 ```

+---

 ### Configure your news feed

-In order to start using tuifeed, the first thing you need to do is to configure the feeds you want to read from.
+Once installed, in order to start using tuifeed, the first thing you need to do is to configure the feeds you want to read from.

 To open the configuration file you can run